 Registering actions in

-plugin.xml is demonstrated in the following reference examples, which document all elements and attributes that can be used in the
+plugin.xml is demonstrated in the following reference examples, which document all elements and attributes used in the

 Setting the Override-Text Element for an Action